Find The Best Marriage Counselor: A Guide To Couples Therapy And Counseling

 • Are there factors that would make you hesitant to treat a couple?
 (E.g. substance abuse issues, serious mental health disorders, religious conflicts, or other obstacles)

 • What does marriage mean to you?
-What do you feel is most important to a healthy partnership?
+What do you believe is most important to a healthy partnership?

 Getty/MoMo Productions